-Police reported that a security guard on Monday saw a man who appeared to be in his thirties park the Isuzu and place a steel saw inside it.
+Police reported that a security guards saw a man who appeared to be in his thirties park the Isuzu and place a steel saw inside it.
 The man was later collected by a motorbike driven by a Thai woman.

 Found in the centre of Sa Kaeo province

-The three dangerous inmates were found in western Sa Kaeo province in the districts of Watthana Nakhon and Khao Chakan.
+The dangerous three inmates were found in the Sa Kaeo province in the districts of Watthana Nakhon and Khao Chakan.
 The border is adjacent to Cambodia where the three escaped prison inmates are believed to have been heading.

-Thai drug dealer negotiated his surrender to police through relatives who contacted the police
+Thai drug dealer negotiated his surrender to police through relatives by mobile phone

-It is understood that the breakthrough for police came when Thai drug dealer, 41-year-old Noi Thon Nintet, made contact with authorities through his family to negotiate his surrender.
+It is understood that the breakthrough for police came when Thai drug dealer 41-year-old Noi Thon Nintet made contact with authorities through his family by mobile phone to negotiate his surrender.